CluelessTimeTraveler/-RoboPuppetMQP/README.md

 3. Login use 'admin admin' or 'user user' or sign up one

 # Potential Problems during setup
 1. Missing Module.
 If you meet this problem, try apt-get that module,and double check the instruction in Trina2 repository
+2. Serial port disabled, use command 'sudo chmod 666 /dev/ttyACM0'